 The unexpected beautiful south

 We have been in Kruger before but we always drove from north to south.
 This time we did it the other way around.
-We began in the south at Malelane gate and stayed in different camps.
+We began in the south at Malelane gate and stayed in different Kruger campsites.
 For the ones who have never been in Kruger before: there are 12 big camps where you can stay in different types of accommodation.
 Next to staying in your tent on a campsite you can also book a bungalow (with a lovely view) or hut.
 Furthermore there are satellite and rustic camps.
-During our stay in Kruger we camped at different campsites in the south.
-This post describes the campsites within the camps in the south.
+During our stay in Kruger we camped at different Kruger campsites in the south.
+This post describes the Kruger campsites within the camps in the south of Kruger.
 There are no check in times for the campsites (might be different when it’s super busy).
 Therefore you can check in in the morning, pick a nice spot in the shade and relax a bit after a morning drive.
-Each campsite has a tap for water, a braai (bbq), power point and a bin.
+All Kruger campsites have a tap for water, a braai (bbq), power point and a bin.

 Amazing nature and wildlife